-The qubit transition frequency could not be filtered out completely before the introduction of the Josephson quantum filter (JQF)~\cite{koshino_prapplied20,kono_ncomms20}, which is another artificial atom.
-In the following, ``AA'' always means the data artificial atom that encodes the qubit, even though the JQF is also an artificial atom.
-The JQF matches the qubit transition of the AA (i.e., the transition frequencies of the two lowest energy levels are the same or close in AA and JQF), is strongly coupled to the control line, and is placed half a wavelength apart as shown in Fig.~\ref{fig_filters}(c).
-When a strong control pulse is applied, the JQF becomes saturated and is effectively switched off.
-In the absence of the control pulses, the JQF prevents the decay at the qubit transition of the AA into the control line.
-Therefore, the JQF breaks the trade-off between fast control and small decay rate of the AA into the control line.
+The qubit transition frequencies could not be filtered out completely before the introduction of the Josephson quantum filter (JQF)~\cite{koshino_prapplied20,kono_ncomms20}, which is another artificial atom.
+The JQF matches the qubit transition (i.e., the transition frequency of the two lowest energy levels the JQF is approximately the same as the qubit transition), is strongly coupled to the control line, and is placed half a wavelength apart as shown in Fig.~\ref{fig_filters}(c).
+When a strong control pulse is applied, the JQF becomes saturated and effectively switched off.
+In the absence of the control pulses, the JQF prevents the decay of the qubit into the control line.
+Therefore, the JQF breaks the trade-off between fast control and small decay rate of the qubit into the control line.

-The contribution of this article is the realization that the JQF can also act as a Purcell filter when placed in the measurement line.
-Because the JQF can be saturated by strong control fields, it allows resonant control pulses to be sent in the measurement line, so that a separate control line is unnecessary.
+In this article, we show that the JQF can also act as a Purcell filter when placed in the measurement line.
+Because the JQF can be saturated, it allows resonant control pulses to be sent in the measurement line, making the separate control lines unnecessary.
 This results in the setup shown in Fig.~\ref{fig_filters}(d).
-Because the control line is not directly attached to the AA, and due to the interference of the JQF, simple control pulses may not be sufficient to reach the extremely high gate fidelities needed for the fault-tolerant quantum computing~\cite{barends_nature2014}.
-Therefore, our results include the application of the quantum optimal control techniques that are compatible with the open system waveguide quantum electrodynamics setup that we consider.

-Another way to decrease the number of the transmission lines is to use the frequency multiplexing~\cite{arute_nature19,zhang_2020,jurcevic_qst21,gong_science21,zhu_sb22,jeffrey_prl14, jerger_apl12,chen_apl12,rosenberg_npjqi17}.
-Without the Purcell filters, both control and measurement can be frequency multiplexed~\cite{jerger_apl12,chen_apl12,rosenberg_npjqi17}.
-With the unsaturable Purcell filters, however, only the measurement is usually multiplexed~\cite{arute_nature19,zhang_2020,jurcevic_qst21,gong_science21,zhu_sb22,jeffrey_prl14}.
-While the detailed investigation of the compatibility of JQFs as saturable Purcell filters and frequency multiplexing is out of scope for this article, such a combination would have the same low number of transmission lines as in Refs.~\cite{jerger_apl12,chen_apl12,rosenberg_npjqi17}, but with the Purcell filtering of the AAs.
+We verify that simple control pulses are sufficient to implement high-fidelity gates on the qubit, and that the gate fidelity can be further increased using quantum optimal control.
+We also briefly comment on the combination of the JQFs with the frequency multiplexing.
+Such a combination would have the same low number of transmission lines as in Refs.~\cite{jerger_apl12,chen_apl12,rosenberg_npjqi17}, but with the Purcell filtering of the qubits.
+We expect that the Purcell filtering using a JQF will also be useful outside of the quantum computation context, e.g., in the hybrid systems setup of Ref.~\cite{lachance-quirion_science20}.